FifoF/novelette/README.md

 are marked.
 You may edit the *tex file to see other modes.

 Development continues.
 Documentation is very preliminary (what you see inside doc directory is really just some basic info).
+Currently, I am tweaking some of the alignment settings.
+The included Swainson fonts are not yet ready for building to *.otf.